• Skip to primary navigation

 Why do these turn out hard sometimes?

-Make sure you don't boil the sugar, corn syrup and peanut butter mixture.
-It needs to be heated enough smoothly cover the cereal but you are not cooking it.
+Make sure you don't boil the sugar, corn syrup, and peanut butter mixture.
+It needs to be heated enough to cover the cereal smoothly, but you are not bringing it to a hard boil.

 Course: Dessert